inonitz/util2/docs.md

     load a file to an allocated memory region

 5. [ifcrash2.h](include/util2/C/ifcrash2.h):
-    an if statement that terminates the program when its condition is true Prints out information regarding file of origin, line-of-code, custom developer-specific-message, etc
+    an if statement that terminates the program when its condition is true
+    Prints out information regarding file of origin, line-of-code, custom message, etc...

 6. [image2.h](include/util2/C/image2.h):
     loads/unloads an image using AVX/SSE